+35725368683

 • A marriage certificate (official validated translation), an original or authentic copy, and

-• Children’s birth certificate (officially validated translation) original or authentic copy.
+• Children’s birth certificate (officially validated translation), original or authentic copy.

-A link to the documents required and other details can be found here: http://www.moi.gov.cy/.
+A link to the documents required and other details can be found here: https://www.mip.gov.cy/.

 All foreign documents must have the Apostille stamp.